Acute Infectious Arthritis

 Key Points

-• Gonococcal arthritis manifests with less severe acute inflammation than does acute nongonococcal bacterial arthritis.
+• Gonococcal arthritis manifests with less severe acute inflammation than does acute nongonococcal bacterial arthritis and is less likely to cause residual joint damage.

-• Suspect infectious arthritis if patients have acute monarticular or oligoarticular arthritis, particularly patients at risk, or findings suggesting other particular infectious arthritis syndromes.
+• Suspect infectious arthritis if patients have acute monoarticular or oligoarticular arthritis, particularly in patients at increased risk.

-• Test and culture synovial fluid to confirm or exclude the diagnosis; x-rays and routine laboratory studies are usually of little help.
+• Test and culture synovial fluid to confirm or exclude the diagnosis; radiographs and routine laboratory studies are usually of little help.

 • Diagnose and treat infectious arthritis, particularly nongonococcal bacterial arthritis, as soon as possible.